g00dm0us3/sizzling1/README.md

 So, enter the "chaotic" version of this process.
 The "chaotic" version just says:
 1. Take a point on a plane.
-2. Randomly select a transformation (i.e. for Sierpinski triangle the choice is between "make it twice as and move to the side / move up / don't move")
+2. Randomly select a transformation (i.e. for Sierpinski triangle the choice is between "make it twice as small and move to the side / move up / don't move")
 3. Apply it to a point.
 Mark a location on plane where point landed after being "transformed".
 4. Repeat 1-3 like a million times, still **much** less computation than in the deterministic version.